RoboticsURJC-students/2017-tfg-richard-nicklas/README.md

 In this Chapter I began the transition from the online IDE to the real FPGA Icezum Alhambra I. The size limit and the inability to write the data to a file were hindering progress so I adapted the code to Icestudio, all .v files became .ice files.

-Even though this folder is named /HexToVGA, VGA output wasn't achieved in this chapter, what was achieved was automation of the image file reading, writing and encoding and working image processing(color filters)
+Even though this folder is named /HexToVGA, VGA output isn't achieved in this chapter, what is achieved is automation of the image file reading, writing and encoding and working image processing(color filters)

  I changed the input image format to .PPM which is way simpler than .bmp and allowed me to focus on the more important verilog modules,